Homemade Chicken Pot Pie Recipe

 How To Make Individual Chicken Pot Pies:

-Reader Shery was nice enough to reach out and let me know she took this recipe and made individual chicken pot pies!!
-Simply use little baking crocks (Like these -> here on Amazon) and line them with your pie crusts and cut them down.
+Reader Shery was kind enough to reach out and let me know that she took this recipe and made individual chicken pot pies!
+Simply use small baking crocks (like these -> here on Amazon) and line them with your pie crusts, then cut them down.

-Shery used the same amount of ingredients and cooked them for 30 minutes at 350 and then 10 minutes at 395 to brown them.
-The ingredients allowed her to make six and they froze some for later on!
+Shery used the same amount of ingredients and cooked them for 30 minutes at 350°F, then 10 minutes at 395°F to brown them.
+The ingredients allowed her to make six, and she froze some for later.

 They turned out amazing!
 These would be perfect to freeze before cooking or after cooking to enjoy later!